Mattgeary/mattgeary.github.io_old/MRes.md

 students who would be interested in undertaking a masters by research degree programme.

+My projects available this year are:
+*Conservation of critically endangered ibis species
+*Highland White-Faced Darter Dragonfly Ecology
+*Pond colonisation on the Black Isle
+*Great Crested Newt occupancy on the Black Isle
+*Using atlas data to estimate bird density and occupancy *Conservation genetics of Natterjack toads at Red Rocks

+Please see the descriptions below for more information

 Our MRes programme falls under the umbrella title of [MRes in Biological Sciences](http://www.chester.ac.uk/biological-sciences/research/MRes-programmes).
 The course consists of two taught modules completed in the first term